voirinprof/voirinprof.github.io/_pages/en/index.md

 sidebar: false
 full: true
 ---

-# Welcome to this site dedicated to geomatics in Python!
+# Welcome to this site dedicated to Geomatics with Python!

-If you are a Python developer interested in geomatics, this site is for you.
+If you're a Python developer interested in geomatics, this site is for you.
 A variety of resources and tools are available to help you better understand and apply geomatics concepts in your Python work.

-The site includes tutorials and code examples for manipulating geospatial data, visualizing maps, analyzing geospatial data, and much more.
-You can also find links to popular Python libraries for geomatics such as Geopandas, Shapely, and Fiona.
+The site includes tutorials and Python code examples for handling geospatial data, visualizing maps, performing geospatial analysis, and much more.
+You will also find links to popular Python libraries for geomatics such as Geopandas, Shapely, and Fiona.

+This site aims to introduce concepts across various aspects of programming that a geomatics developer should master, including:

+- **Setting up a complete development environment**
+  (Visual Studio Code, Git, Docker, installation, ...)

+- **Designing, administering, and querying relational databases**
+  (SQL modeling, query optimization, spatial integration, ...)

+- **Exploring alternatives to traditional databases**
+  (implementing NoSQL databases suited for geospatial needs: MongoDB, Redis, Neo4j, ...)

+- **Deploying and administering a map server**
+  (QGIS Server, GeoServer, MapServer, managing OGC services: WMS, WFS, WCS, WPS, ...)

+- **Setting up custom geospatial web services**
+  (REST APIs, geocoding, routing, spatial analysis services, ...)

+- **Developing traditional web clients**
+  (HTML5, JavaScript, CSS3, integrating mapping libraries like Leaflet, OpenLayers)

+- **Using modern frameworks to develop rich interfaces**
+  (VUE.js, React, building interactive and high-performance applications)

+- **Extending QGIS functionalities**
+  (Python plugin development, custom processing, integration into existing workflows)

-The figure below illustrates what a developer in Geomatics should know.
-The website will provide you with the fundamentals to approach all these topics.
+The diagram below illustrates what a geomatics developer should ideally know.
+This site will give you a solid foundation to explore each of these areas.

 <pre class="mermaid">
       mindmap
   root((Developer))
     :::firstblock
-    Database
+    Databases
     :::secondblock
       SQL
       :::thirdblock
         PostGIS
       NoSQL
       :::thirdblock
         Redis
         MongoDB
         Neo4j